celinelatulipe/ThinkLikeComputer/_sources/DataAndInstructions/week1a2.rst

     .. fillintheblank:: assess_Ch2_cdq1

        Which variables in the image above are assigned string values?
-       List each one in the box below, separated by a white space.
+       List each *variable* in the box below, separated by a white space.

        -    :a e f g h i:   Correct.
 You typically use whole numbers for ages after age 1.
             :.*:    There are 6 in total, can you find them all?
 Remember that variables are case sensitive.